VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 Finpension 3a is the newest challenger in the third pillar world.
 They started in October 2020.
 But they are not a new company.
 Finpension is already behind the best vested benefits account there is in Switzerland.

-Finpension 3a also started as a mobile-only third pillar.
-But they added web support only a few months after they started.
+Finpension 3a started as a mobile-only third pillar but added web support only a few months after its launch.

 So what makes Finpension 3a so interesting?

 So, while they are new to the third pillar world, they are already exciting.
-And they have great experience managing vested benefits accounts.
+They also have extensive experience managing vested benefits accounts.

 For more information, you can read my review of Finpension 3a.